alishsan/almas-chess/README.md

 # chess

-A chess engine written in clojure that uses Monte Carlo Tree search.
+A chess engine written in Clojure that uses Monte Carlo Tree search.

 ## Installation